-Products and Procurement Targets for the 2018 EcoChoice Solicitation:
+Products and Procurement Targets for the Fall 2018 EcoChoice Solicitation:

 Overall, SDG&E's GTSR program is designed to ensure sufficient eligible capacity is available to meet customer demand of up to 59 MW, with 10 MW of the total program capacity being set aside for projects located in designated Environmental Justice areas.
-SDG&E will solicit EcoChoice projects that are classified as eligible renewable resources2.
-For EcoChoice, this product must be located within the service territory of SDG&E or in the Imperial Valley and either directly connected or dynamically transferred via pseudo-tie into SDG&E's service territory by the California Independent System Operator (CAISO).
+To date, SDG&E has procured 40 MW of capacity to support its EcoChoice program.
+SDG&E will solicit EcoChoice projects that are classified as eligible renewable resources.2 For EcoChoice, this product must be located within the service territory of SDG&E or in the Imperial Valley and either directly connected or dynamically transferred via pseudo-tie into SDG&E's service territory by the California Independent System Operator (CAISO).